floreseken/BlazorExtensions/README.md

 # BlazorExtensions
 **Usefull extensions for working with blazor**

-*Things I needed myself when expirimenting with Blazor 0.2 preview, will probably become obsolete in newer versions.*
+*Things I needed myself when experimenting with Blazor 0.2 preview, will probably become obsolete in newer versions.*

 <br/><br/>